pkgr/action/README.md

 # pkgr/action

-GitHub Action for packaging apps as DEB or RPM
+GitHub Action for packaging apps as DEB or RPM.
+Should be used as a replacement for [Packager.io](https://packager.io) hosted service.

 ## Usage